Old Fort Bliss

-Old Fort Bliss are a pair of two-story adobe buildings in El Paso, Texas.
+Old Fort Bliss, also referred to as Camp Bliss, are a pair of two-story adobe buildings in El Paso, Texas.
 They were built in the 1850s, and designed in the Victorian architectural style.
 They were army barracks and later remodelled into apartment buildings.
 The structure has been listed on the National Register of Historic Places since February 23, 1972.
 In 2017, the structure was endangered.